bookofproofs/bookofproofs.github.io/_sources/history/20th-century/burkill.md

 * After taking his first degree in 1921 he remained at Cambridge as a research student being elected to a fellowship in the following year after submitting a dissertation on surface areas.
 * He then won a Smith's prize in 1923 for Functions of intervals and the problem of area.
 * In 1924 Burkill accepted the chair of pure mathematics at Liverpool and two years later Besicovitch joined him on the staff.
-* He married Margareta Braun on 1 August 1928 and, at her insistence, he was known to all as Charles from that time on.
-* Greta Braun (as she was called) had been born in Germany, having a German father and a Russian mother.
-* Greta and Charles had three children, a son and two daughters.
 * In 1929 Burkill returned to Cambridge taking up a a university lectureship and a lectureship at Peterhouse where he was also elected to a fellowship.
-* Several other children became for a time in effect members of the Burkill family while being helped to build new lives.
 * He remained at Cambridge while many others took up war service, but he now had to take on administrative duties to cover for his absent colleagues.
 * He also joined the university training corps and had reached the rank of major in the Royal Engineers section by the time the war ended.
 * He resumed his research in mathematics winning the Adams prize in 1948 for an essay on integrals and trigonometric series.